mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 Overly-general fingerprints
 +++++++++++++++++++++++++++

-If you wish to publish or share a device handler, you must make sure that the fingerprints do not capture other devices that aren't covered by your handler.
+If you wish to publish or share a Device Handler, you must make sure that the fingerprints do not capture other devices that aren't covered by your handler.

 If you copied a working fingerprint from a default or template handler, it would be ambiguous which type should match if